gobolinux/Documentation/Recipe-Format-Specification.md

 These are roughly equivalent to the `/etc/init.d` scripts found in many distributions.

-Note that all files under `System/Tasks/` should be marked as executable!
-Otherwise they will fail to execute during boot!
+Note that files under `System/Tasks/` should be marked as executable!
+Otherwise they will fail to execute during boot time!

 #### Wrappers/